-But Honoria vowed then and there that the following year Adair would find an empty hill.
-She’d be with them, or off on her own, or choose another place to sulk.
-But this was the last day of their unspoken tradition.
+As Adair turned back to catch up with the entourage, Honoria vowed the following year he would find an empty hill.
+She’d be with them, or off on her own, or she’d choose another place to sulk.
+But this was the last time for their unspoken tradition.

-A dull thump drew her attention away from her brothers, so faint Honoria almost missed the sound.
-Her head snapped around, her eyes searching for the origin but found nothing.
+A dull thump drew her focus away from her departing brothers, so faint she almost missed the sound.
+Her head snapped around, her eyes searching for the origin.
+Nothing.

-With the shake of her head, she rose to her feet, smoothing out her skirts when another, more unmistakable, thud followed by an indisputable grunt.
+With the shake of her head, she rose to her feet and smoothed her skirts.
+She must be imagining things.
+But another, more unmistakable, thud followed by an indisputable grunt.